-We develop secure architecture guidelines and help our customers implement them regardless of which cloud provider they use, even if it is a small, regional one.
-The mindmap you see here created by Atlant Security is used as the foundation of the elements to be protected in any cloud deployment.
+We develop secure architecture guidelines and help our customers implement them regardless of which cloud provider they use, even a small, regional one.
+The mindmap Atlant Security created is the foundation of the elements to be protected in any cloud deployment.

-We also offer cloud security consulting as a separate service – so make sure to check it out if you want to start with cloud security only.
+We also offer cloud security consulting as a separate service – so check it out if you want to start with cloud security only.
 However, it is more effective to get everything in one package.

 Cloud Virtual CISO

-Some business cases require that a company hires a virtual CISO for its cloud-only environment.
-We already have several clients matching that description – with a 100% cloud-based IT infrastructure, some of them even host their desktops in Amazon Workspaces.
+Some business cases require that a company hires a virtual CISO service for its cloud-only environment.
+We already have several clients matching that description – with a 100% cloud-based IT infrastructure; some even host their desktops in Amazon Workspaces.

-If you decided to migrate to the cloud, the skills of a regular CISO are no match for your needs, and it is understandable why you may have trouble finding the right skills in defending cloud environments.
+If you decide to migrate to the Cloud, the skills of a regular CISO are no match for your needs, and it is understandable why you may have trouble finding the right skills in defending cloud environments.
 Let us help you; our team has all the experience you need!

 What does it take to secure your IT infrastructure?

-Here’s a surprise: your printer can act as the most straightforward entry point into your network!
-Just check this PDF from BlackHat out: modern printers have an operating system and often contain administrative credentials.
+Here’s a surprise: your printer can be the most accessible entry point into your network!
+Just check this PDF from BlackHat: modern printers have an operating system and often contain administrative credentials.

 But there is more to security than securing printers!

 Windows 10 has 282 security settings, of which 25 are critical.
 The situation is the same with Windows Server, Exchange, Mac OS, network devices, firewalls, and switches.
-We take pride in our enterprise system hardening procedures, and we don’t stop there.
+We take pride in our enterprise system hardening procedures and don’t stop there.

-Just look at the diagram below, which shows our process when securing our clients:
+The diagram below shows our process when securing our clients:

-Very few CISOs go to the length and depth of our Virtual CISO as a Service offering.
-It is not cheaper than a full-time Chief Information Security Officer’s salary – but it achieves at least three times more than if our customers hired someone internally.
+Very few CISOs go to the length and depth of our Virtual CISO Service offering.
+Our part-time CISO service is not cheaper than a full-time Chief Information Security Officer’s salary – but it achieves at least three times more than if our customers hired someone full-time.

 How vulnerable are the elements in your network, and do vulnerabilities decrease over time?

 Every element in your network can and usually does have vulnerabilities.
-When our clients sign up for our Virtual CISO consulting services, we help them create and manage an efficient vulnerability management program.
+When clients sign up for our Virtual CISO services, we help them create and manage an efficient vulnerability management program.

-Switches, routers, firewalls, servers, desktop computers with various operating systems, and all the software installed on them have new vulnerabilities posted for them every week.
+Switches, routers, firewalls, servers, desktop computers with various operating systems, and all the installed software have new vulnerabilities posted for them every week.

 Do you maintain a record of the following:

-- How many vulnerabilities you have in your network on average per month
+- How many vulnerabilities do you have in your network on average per month

 - Does that number decrease over time